MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 ### Upgrade Dotfuscator config files

-*All* Dotfuscator config files (such as `Dotfuscator.xml`) that were created prior to Dotfuscator 6 will need to be upgraded.
+*All* Dotfuscator config files (such as `Dotfuscator.xml`) that were created prior to Dotfuscator 6 needs to be upgraded.

-If you try to run the Dotfuscator CLI with an old configuration file, you will get errors like the following examples:
+If you try to run the Dotfuscator CLI with an old configuration file, you get errors like the following examples:

 `Dotfuscator Engine Initialization error: PreEmptive Analytics, Authenticode signing, and the Introduce Explicit Method Overrides setting are no longer supported.
-Please open your Dotfuscator config in the Config Editor which will automatically upgrade it.`
+Please open your Dotfuscator config in the Config Editor which automatically upgrades it.`

 > [!IMPORTANT]
-> You will receive this error and will need to upgrade your config file even if you were not using the features mentioned.
+> You receive this error and need to upgrade your config file even if you were not using the features mentioned.

 To upgrade a config file: